Chethan Mundadi

 Chethan Mundadi is an Indian filmmaker and art director known for his work in Tulu and Kannada cinema.

 Career

 Chethan Mundadi worked as an art director for several Kannada films and television shows including Kariya (2003), Apthamithra (2004), SaReGaMaPa and Comedy Khiladigalu.
 He made his debut as a director with the Tulu film Madipu (2017), which was screened at the Bengaluru International Film Festival.
 The film won the National Film Award for Best Feature Film in Tulu and the Karnataka State Film Award for Best Regional Film.
-His next film was the Kannada film Varnapatala (2020), which was based on autism and won the Karnataka State Film Award for Second Best Film.
+His next film was the Kannada film Varnapatala (2020), which is based on autism and won the Karnataka State Film Award for Second Best Film.

 He has since worked on two unreleased films including Pravesha, based on cow vigilantism, and Bhavapoorna.
 He was also briefly attached to a Kannada-Tulu bilingual film starring Pruthvi Ambaar although the film did not enter production.